3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

 platform integrity measurements, event logs, etc.) signed by the attestation key to the token for evaluation.
 Then the decision is returned to the host and indicated to the platform owner with a physical or digital response.
-Fobnail is also a flexible device which allows to perform the attestation of multiple devices (by using multiple RIMs and policies).
+Fobnail is also a flexible architecture which allows to perform the attestation of multiple devices (by using multiple RIMs and policies).

 As you can see the decision process is now done in the secure environment unlike the example heads boot flow.
 This doesn't however resolve the problem of